 3. Open up creation

-With the high demand of online video, though, many outlets still have dedicated video teams.
-There’s nothing wrong with this, and in many cases it is necessary to keep up with demand.
+With the high demand for online video, though, many outlets still have dedicated video teams.
+There’s nothing wrong with this, and in many cases, it is necessary to keep up with demand.
 However, don’t limit your video efforts – especially your social video efforts – to just this team.